rsn8887/Sharp-Bilinear-Shaders/README.md

 This is a collection of shaders for sharp pixels without pixel wobble and minimal blurring in RetroArch/Libretro.

-There are two shaders included.
+There are four shaders included.

-- "2x-prescale-sharp-bilinear"
+- "sharp-bilinear-2x-prescale"

 This shader does a fixed 2x integer prescale resulting in a small amount of image blurring but no pixelwobble.
 This is a simple two-pass shader configuration.
 First, an integer 2x prescale is applied, followed by a bilinear scaling to fullscreen.